bihealth/sodar-server/docs_manual/source/dev_install.rst

 ---------------------------------

-To enable the Sample Sheets Vue.js app in development, you need to install its prerequisites using NPM.
-First install the NPM dependencies using the following
+To enable the Sample Sheets Vue.js app in development, you need to install its prerequisites.
+First, install Nodejs and Vue dependencies using the following
 command:

 .. code-block:: bash

     $ sudo utility/install_vue_dev.sh

-Once NPM has been set up, install the app requirements:
+Once the dependencies have been set up, install the app requirements:

 .. code-block:: bash